Shalin06/AnomalyDetection/Readme.md

-# Efficient Data Stream Anomaly DetectionDescription
+# Efficient Data Stream Anomaly Detection

+## Description

 This project implements an anomaly detection system using a voting ensemble approach.
 It combines multiple anomaly detection algorithms, such as Exponential Moving Average (EMA), Seasonal Hybrid Extreme Studentized Deviate (SHESD), Quantile-Based Detection, and Random Cut Trees (RCTrees), to effectively identify anomalies in a data stream.